-Pests of cruciferous plants, especially Brassicas, include D. radicum and P. xylostella.
+Pests of cruciferous plants, especially brassicas, include D. radicum and P. xylostella.
 Delia radicum larvae feed on plant roots, but P. xylostella larvae feed on the leaves, resulting in severe reductions in plant growth and yield (Ahuja et al., 2010).
-In our study, amending soil with raw BSFF resulted in a significant decrease in the survival rate of D. radicum larvae and P. xylostella larvae.
+In our study, amending soil with raw BSFF resulted in a significant decrease in the survival of D. radicum larvae and P. xylostella larvae.
 Similarly, soil amendment with raw BSFF resulted in the lowest D. radicum pupal biomass, while MWF resulted in the highest pupal biomass.
-These findings suggest that the frass application effectively controlled the populations of D. radicum larvae in the soil, and P. xylostella larvae feeding on the leaves of B. rapa.
-However, it is important to note that the effectiveness of BSFF as a pest control method may vary depending on the specific properties of the frass and soil used.
-While the activation of plant defensive responses following frass treatments has been attributed to the presence of eliciting molecules or microorganisms (Poveda, 2021), the particular mechanisms responsible for the lower herbivore performance in soil amendments with raw BSFF in the current study are unknown.
-Further research is needed to elucidate the mechanisms behind the insecticidal effects of these soil amendments and their potential as pest management tools in agriculture.
+These findings suggest that the frass application negatively affected D. radicum larvae in the soil, and P. xylostella larvae feeding on the leaves of B. rapa.
+However, it is important to note that the effectiveness of BSFF as a pest control method may vary depending on the specific properties of both the frass and the soil type used (Wantulla et al. 2023).
+While the activation of plant defensive responses following frass treatments has been attributed to the presence of eliciting molecules or microorganisms (Poveda, 2021), the particular mechanisms responsible for the lower herbivore performance in soil amendments with raw BSFF in the current study remain to be elucidated to assess their potential to contribute to pest management in agriculture.

 Our findings suggest that soil amendment with raw frass did not have a significant impact on the damage caused by P. xylostella larvae feeding on the leaves of B. rapa.
 Nonetheless, it is worth mentioning that when the experiment was repeated under similar conditions, a marginally different result was recorded, which suggests a trend towards a significant difference between the treatments.
 Therefore, additional research is required to verify whether there is a true effect of soil amendment with raw frass on larval feeding damage to the leaves of B. rapa.

 Intriguingly, amending soil with raw MWF resulted in higher herbivore performance than raw BSFF amendment.
-When the experiments were repeated under similar conditions, comparable results were obtained, reinforcing the reliability of the findings and suggests that the effect of raw BSFF or raw MWF treatments on the survival of D. radicum and P. xylostella larvae is consistent under the experimental conditions of this study.
-We hypothesised that the addition of frass to the soil would reduce herbivore performance by releasing biomolecules and cues that alter plant defenses against herbivorous insect pests (Barragán-Fonseca et al., 2022; Ray et al., 2015).
-However, it appears that the addition of MWF to the soil may have altered the chemical composition of the frass or the soil to extents that favoured the survival and biomass accumulation in root-feeding D. radicum larvae and provided better and readily available plant nutrition for leaf-feeding P. xylostella larvae.
-For instance, a pot experiment alluded a high mineralisation of MWF particularly at higher rates of application (Houben et al., 2021).
+We hypothesised that the addition of frass to the soil would reduce herbivore performance by inducing plant defences against herbivorous insect pests (Barragán-Fonseca et al., 2022; Ray et al., 2015).
+However, it appears that the addition of MWF to the soil favoured the survival and biomass accumulation in root-feeding D. radicum larvae and provided better and readily available plant nutrition for leaf-feeding P. xylostella larvae.
+For instance, a pot experiment indicated a high mineralisation of MWF particularly at higher rates of application (Houben et al., 2021).
 Furthermore, a field study on compost and vermicompost and their ability to reduce heavy metal availability in contaminated soils showed decreased heavy metals in the soil and suggested heavy metal immobilisation by humic substances from the organic amendments (Angelova et al., 2013).
-In addition, the addition of MWF may have altered the soil microbial community, potentially favouring the growth of microorganisms that are beneficial to the root-feeding insect herbivore larvae.
-It's also possible that the MWF used in our study may not have had the same chemical composition as other sources of insect frass that have been shown to induce plant defenses (Poveda et al., 2019).
+In addition, the addition of MWF may have altered the soil microbial community, potentially favouring the growth of microorganisms that are beneficial to the cabbage rootfly larvae.
+It is also possible that the MWF used in our study had a different chemical and/or microbial composition as other sources of insect frass that have been shown to induce plant defenses (Poveda et al., 2019).